Thursday, December 12, 2024

 They will kill Mongan son of Fiachna.

-Thanks to my discussion with Professor Patrick Sims-Williams about the etymology of the Bicoir name, and its possible relationship to the Irish word for 'beekeeper' [1], I feel fairly confident in allowing for Arthur son of Bicoir, who is said in Tigernach to be in Kintyre, to be a son of either the beekeeper Beachaire or a son of the place-name in Kintyre - Beachaire/Beacharr - that was taken for the Irish bee-keeper word.
+Thanks to my discussion with Professor Patrick Sims-Williams about the etymology of the Bicoir name, and its possible relationship to the Irish word for 'beekeeper' [1], I feel fairly confident in allowing for Arthur son of Bicoir, who is said in Tigernach to be in Kintyre, to be a son of either the beekeeper Beachaire or a son of a British *Bikkorix or similar in Kintyre whose name was later replaced by the Gaelic beekeeper word.

 Note Beacharr is on the coast of Kintyre, facing Islay.
 Hence the cold wind blowing over the latter island in the Annal entry.